 - All About Beauty

 Even higher?
-All three palettes are magnetized, so you can stack them atop each other, store ’em on a magnetized board, or divide and separate from applying on-the-move.
+All three palettes are magnetized, so you can stack them atop each other, store them on a magnetized board, or divide and separate them from applying on-the-move.
 The simplest thing lacking is a mirror.
 So, at the same time as it’s no longer darkish lip liner or overplucked eyebrows making a ’90s resurgence (not that we’ll bitch), it is certainly nice to recognize that two decades later, Aucoin’s Making Faces nonetheless has as much of an effect on us today because it did lower back then.

 Now, if you know a few renowned tattoo artists, you will understand that more and more, the pop star idea is truly affecting our fellas.
 Boy, most of the time, it feels like they are part of the royalty and are doing you the favor of looking at your face, even if only for five minutes of their precious time.
 Please note that there are some exceptions; one of them is the lovely Pierre Chapelle, whom, many years ago, I had the pleasure of being tattooed by while I was living in Montreal.

-2) Look at the artist’s portfolio very carefully, not only to appreciate it; you will be searching for tiny imperfections.
+2) Look at the artist’s portfolio carefully, not only to appreciate it; you will be searching for tiny imperfections.

 5) How the artist uses and combines colors is also very important, especially if you look for the watercolor effect.